 Wellbeing is at the top of our agenda here at Wellington Place and with many initiatives in place that keep our customers front-of-mind, we’re proud to be able to offer services that create a good work-life balance

-As a hot topic in business, Paul Turner, Professor of Management Practice at Leeds Business School, tells us why wellbeing in the workplace is important and what it can do for both employees and productivity.
+As a hot topic in business, we spoke to Paul Turner, Professor of Management Practice at Leeds Business School, who tells us why wellbeing in the workplace is important and what it can do for both employees and productivity…

 What does wellbeing mean?

 In the workplace, wellbeing means creating an environment, which allows an employee to flourish mentally, physically and to achieve their full potential for the benefit of both themselves and their organisation.
 To quote Simon Sinek: ‘When people are financially invested, they want a return.
 When people are emotionally invested, they want to contribute.’